Skip to content ↓

 Assessment

-The New Foundation Stage Profile has 17 ‘Early Learning Goals’.
-The children are assessed as being either at the emerging, expected or exceeding assessment scales for each of these goals.
-At the end of EYFS a child is expected to achieve the Early Learning Goals.
+The Foundation Stage Profile has 17 ‘Early Learning Goals’.
+The children are assessed as being either emerging or expected for each of these goals.
+At the end of Reception a child is expected to achieve the Early Learning Goals.
 The ELGs are broken down as follows:

 Prime areas of learning which are: